Front, mid and rear-engined chassis layouts are all permitted.

 Suspension design and system is free, although ‘active’ suspension is not permitted.

-Braking system is free, with the exception of ABS and carbon-fibre discs.
+Braking system is free, with the exception of ABS and carbon/composite discs.

 The gearbox and its ratios must be standard for the engine with a maximum of six forward speeds; there must also be a system of reverse which will drive the car and driver a distance of three metres and pass one of the wheels over a block 40mm square.